mcavallo-git/Coding/hardware/somewhat-ok-mini-itx-pc-build-guide.md

 <br /><hr /><br />

 ## 0 - Tools
-- Prep your tools in one, known location and keep putting em back in that same spot (pure preference, there).
-Get the cardboard box out of your case and get the screw baggies out of it and familiarize yourself with ish-what is in there
+- Define a location to place your tools (screwdrivers, especially).
+Place them in said predefined location and keep returning them that same spot as the build goes on.
+Locate the included screwss inside the case, familiarize yourself with ish-what is in there.

 <br /><hr /><br />

 ## 1 - Case
-- Take both sides & top off your case.
-Lean them gently against a nearby wall (generally out-of-the-way).
+- Most cases have side walls which screw on at the back of the case.
+Remove said screws, and take off said walls - Lean them gently out of the way against a nearby wall (as to not scratch/marr their surfaces laying them down).
+- The top, front, and sometimes even bottom faces of the case are removable in many instances.
+If they're bolted on, or have more than 4 screws holding them on, don't bother to remove them, otherwise unscrew or simply "pop" them off (if they have plastic retaining clips).

 <br /><hr /><br />